desain/owlbear-emanation/README.md

 -   Explanations of blend modes (maybe an option to hide less useful blend modes)
 -   Option to hide nonstandard layers
 -   Combine stores
+-   Figure out what to do when identical auras combine

 ## License